- Fly from London to San José, arriving this evening, and transfer to our overnight hotel, just outside the capital.

 We stay in hotels or lodges with all rooms en suite.
 Some of the lodges are remote, and have simpler-style rooms, often in cabins.

 Costa Rica has more bird species to the square mile than any other country on earth.
-The varied habitats and National Parks that we visit on this tour yield and amazing diversity of birdlife, from macaws, antbird species, magnificent frigatebirds to the most beautiful bird in tropical America, the resplendent quetzal.
+The varied habitats and National Parks that we visit on this tour yield an amazing diversity of birdlife including scarlet macaw, magnificent frigatebird, diverse antbirds and the most beautiful bird in tropical America, the resplendent quetzal.

 - Resplendent quetzal